So you have a big DIY project coming up, but you’re not sure if the collection of tools at your disposal will be enough to get the job done?

 What Materials Can Be Cut With Table Saws and Circular Saws?

-Table saws can cut certain materials such as plywood, softwood, hardwood, sheets of plastic, aluminum, and brass.
-Although, you shouldn't attempt to cut all of the above with a standard crosscut blade unless you enjoy burning though blades and money.
+Table saws can cut certain materials such as plywood, softwood, hardwood, plastic, aluminum, and brass sheets.
+You shouldn't attempt to cut all of the above with a standard crosscut blade unless you enjoy burning through blades and money.

+When it comes to lumber, things get a lot less complicated.
 If you want to cut a series of 2” x 4” in half, table saws are the ideal choice.
-Long cuts that separate a piece of wood with the grain are called rip cuts.
+Long cuts that separate a piece of wood with the grain is called a rip cut.

-Most saws are unable to perform rip cuts with as much accuracy as a table saw making them a popular tool for this particular job.
+Most saws cannot perform rip cuts with as much accuracy as a table saw, making them a popular tool for this particular job.

 Table saws are perfect for cutting long or wide pieces of material as these can easily rest on the tabletop of the saw.
 This prevents any need to hold the material when you are cutting through it.